Widmer Brothers Brewery: Details

 In 1986, the Widmer Brothers introduced their "Hefeweizen" beer – an American variant on a traditional Hefeweizen, which is usually characterized by distinctive yeast flavors.
 Instead, the Widmer brew was an unfiltered version of their existing wheat beer (Weizenbier), and used Cascade hops.
-Subsequently, both this style of "American Hefeweizen" and the custom of serving wheat beer with a slice of lemon have both spread widely.
+Subsequently, this style of "American Hefeweizen" and the custom of serving wheat beer with a slice of lemon have both spread.

 In November 2007, Redhook Ale Brewery and Widmer Brothers officially announced plans to merge, forming a new company called Craft Brewers Alliance, which was later renamed as Craft Brew Alliance in 2012.
 The merged company retained both the Redhook and Widmer brands.
 The two had already been working closely for several years through a licensing agreement whereby Redhook brewed and distributed Widmer beers on the East Coast.
-Anheuser-Busch holds a minority stake of approximately 32% in the company.
+Anheuser-Busch held a minority stake of approximately 32% in the company until they sold the stake to Tilray on 8 August, 2023.

 On January 22, 2019, Widmer Brothers Brewing closed its taproom in Portland, Oregon's Eliot neighborhood, after 22 years.

 In April 2021, Widmer Brothers unveiled official beers for two of Portland's professional soccer teams.
 IPA 'Til I Die was created for the Portland Timbers on the occasion of their 2021 MLS season opening on April 18, 2021.
 Slide Tackle Hazy IPA was created for the Portland Thorns and their home opener on April 9, 2021.